AnIdiotsGuide/discordjs-bot-guide/coding-guides/starboard.md

 };
 ```

 So, all that code up there is only for if a reaction is added.
-Now, we have to handle if a reaction is removed.
-The code below is a modified version of the code above, and should be fairly easy for you to figure out.
+Now, we'll handle if a reaction is removed.

+Here, we very closely mimic the messageReactionAdd event, only this time we'll **subtract** 1 from the total amount of stars that are on the embed.

 ```js
 module.exports = class {